Doc Antle: Career

-In the 1980s Antle practiced as a magician and opened a private zoo in Buckingham County, Virginia on a 14 acre property near the Yogaville ashram that held 100 animals including lions, tigers, bears, monkeys, and an elephant.
-The private zoo was opened in 1983.
+In the 1980s Antle practiced as a magician and in 1983 opened a private zoo in Buckingham County, Virginia on a 14 acre property near the Yogaville ashram that held 100 animals including lions, tigers, bears, monkeys, and an elephant.

 Antle is the founder and director of The Institute for Greatly Endangered and Rare Species (T.I.G.E.R.S.) in Myrtle Beach, South Carolina and the Myrtle Beach Safari, a tour that runs through the facility.
 He is a self-described conservationist and is the executive director of the Rare Species Fund, a nonprofit organization that purports to fund wildlife conservation.
 Journalists have raised questions about how revenue generated by Antle's cub petting tours is distributed between his business and his nonprofit organization.